Quickshifter

-A quickshifter (or quick shifter) is a device that eliminates the need to use the clutch or throttle when shifting gears on a manual transmission.
+A quickshifter or quick shifter is a device that eliminates the need to use the clutch or throttle when shifting gears on a manual transmission.
 This can increase the safety and comfort of the vehicle and allow for faster gear shifting (usually shifting in less than 50 milliseconds) and is thus a popular performance enhancement for motorcycles.

 Working mechanism

-Almost all quickshifters, used for upshifts on motorcycles, work on the same basis; a sensor detects the gear shift action, a microcontroller processes the data (and calculates the timing) and typically cuts off ignition momentarily, resulting in a reduction of the load at the transmission allowing the engine speed to match the transmission speed of the next gear and permit the gear to slip (and engage) into place.
+Almost all quickshifters for upshifts on motorcycles work on the same basis: a microcontroller detects the gear shift action via a sensor, calculates the shift timing, and momentarily cuts off the ignition, resulting in a reduction of the load at the transmission allowing the engine speed to match the transmission speed of the next gear and permit the gear to slip (and engage) into place.
 However, the method of sensing and reducing the load can vary.

 Sensor types

 Typically, the sensor is mounted in a way that it is a functional part of the gear shift linkage.
-The shift action by the rider, results in an actuation force on the sensor.
+The shift action by the rider results in an actuation force on the sensor.
 Depending on the shift linkage design the sensor specifically reacts either on a push or pull action.

 Mechanical, linear, sensors typically close a micro switch at a factory preset force level in one particular direction only.

-A more versatile sensor design uses a strain gauge, which effectively allows to measure the actual level of the applied force in any direction.
+A more versatile sensor design uses a strain gauge to measure the level of the applied force in either direction.
 The design is typically linear (rod mounted) but can also be rotative (axle mounted).
 A dedicated micro controller, either purposely part of the sensor system alone or fully integrated in a quick shift module, normally has the flexibility to both set the required upshift direction (push / pull) and force sensitivity to detect the correct shift moment.
-In comparison with the mechanical type these relevant features ensure a more accurate, error free, shift detection for after-market applications, depending on rider preference, use case and set correctly, do reduce wear on the transmission gear selection system.
-The electronic sensor design is more complex and expensive but other than the above-mentioned advantages, may also be more reliable since it has no moving parts.
+In comparison with the mechanical type these relevant features ensure a more accurate, error free, shift detection for after-market applications, depending on rider preference, use case and, set correctly, reduce wear on the transmission gear selection system.
+Electronic sensor designs may be more complex and expensive but other than the above-mentioned advantages, may also be more reliable due to having no moving parts.